 In the meantime, citizens in California, which was still a part of the Mexican Republic, also began to rebel.
 Unhappy with the way that the Mexicans treated them, they established a republic of their own and asked the U.S. Government for help.
 Under the command of Commodore Robert F. Stockton, several naval vessels were sent to the Pacific Coast.
 Captain John c.
 Fremont of the U.S. Army also arrived to aid the Californians.

->

-> After a series of United States victories, the Treaty of Guadalupe Hidalgo, signed on February 2, 1848, ended the two year war.
-In return for $18,250,000, Mexico gave the U.S. undisputed control of Texas, with its border at the Rio Grande River, and the U.S. agreed to withdraw her armies from Mexico.
-The treaty also required Mexico to abandoned her claims to California, New Mexico, and other lands which are now included in the states of Arizona, Nevada, Utah, Colorado, and Wyoming.
+After a series of United States victories, the Treaty of Guadalupe Hidalgo, signed on February 2, 1848, ended the two-year war.
+In return for $18,250,000, Mexico gave the U.S. undisputed control of Texas, with its border at the Rio Grande, and the U.S. agreed to withdraw her armies from Mexico.
+The treaty also required Mexico to abandoned her claims to California, New Mexico, and other lands that are now included in the states of Arizona, Nevada, Utah, Colorado, and Wyoming.

->

-> When the boundary line came to be surveyed, the American and Mexican commissioners could not agree.
+When the boundary line came to be surveyed, the American and Mexican commissioners could not agree.
 In the end, in 1853, the United States paid Mexico ten million dollars more and got in return a strip in the extreme southern parts of Arizona and New Mexico, thus making the southern boundary of the United States as it is today.

 Bragg, Lee, Grant, and Davis in the Mexican War